-- A. Signs, Banners and Mechanical Noisemakers: The display of signs, banners, placards or similar items at IHSA Regional events is permitted, provided: - 1) they are in good taste and reflect good sportsmanship in their message and use. - 2) they reflect identification and encouragement to participants and their school and/or community: - 3) they are not displayed on the field of play or in a manner which interferes with competition (this will be determined by Meet Management); - 4) they do not obstruct the view of participants or spectators; and, - 5) they are not safety hazards (as determined by meet management). - B. Pets: Individuals are prohibited from bringing any type of pet to a Regional event, except accredited service animals and seeing-eye dogs.
-Please share this information with your parents and fans. - C. Cooking Grills: By order of the fire marshal, cooking grills operated by the general public are not allowed at Regional events.
+- B. Signs, Banners and Mechanical Noisemakers: The display of signs, banners, placards or similar items at IHSA state series events is permitted, provided: - 1) they are in good taste and reflect good sportsmanship in their message and use. - 2) they reflect identification and encouragement to participants and their school and/or community; - 3) they are not displayed on the field of play or in a manner which interferes with competition (this will be determined by Meet Management);

+- 4) they do not obstruct the view of participants or spectators; and, - 5) they are not safety hazards (as determined by meet management).